LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     `_site.yml`.
 5. Commit all previously created files.
       - Commit example: cb7ba9a on 21-02-09.
-6. Run `workflowrsubdirs::build_htmls()` to build HTML files that will be saved in directory `docs` (for GitHub) or `public` (for GitLab).
+6. Run `workflowrsubdirs::build_htmls()` with relevant parameters to build HTML files that will be saved in directory `docs` (for GitHub) or `public` (for GitLab).
+      - If you are sure that everything is set correctly (you don’t need to test anymore), choose parameter `commit = TRUE`.
+It's necessary to commit in this step otherwise "Checks" of workflowr will show "R Markdown file: uncommitted changes".
       - Commit example: 9adb980 on 21-02-09.
       - Code example:
         `workflowrsubdirs::build_htmls("code-rmd/examples/iris", T,
         NULL, T)`
       - Note: commit d5cbbf4 is after running `workflowr::wflow_publish("analysis/*.Rmd")`.
+7. This step can be done only if step 6 is committed (`workflowrsubdirs::build_htmls()` with `commit = TRUE`)
-7. Remember that although temporary R Markdown files are committed separately when run function `workflowrsubdirs::build_htmls()`, it’s still necessary to commit all remaining files (all deleted temporary R Markdown files and new HTML files) after HTML files are created.
+    Remember that although temporary R Markdown files are committed separately when run function `workflowrsubdirs::build_htmls()`, it’s
+    still necessary to commit (run another code or use software like Sourcetree,
+    etc. = hereinafter "manually commit") all remaining (all deleted temporary R Markdown files and new HTML) files after HTML files are created.
       - Commit example: a0ae3fb on 21-02-09.

 ### Rendering options